filecoin-project/filecoin-docs/content/en/reference/glossary.md

 <!-- ## Blake-256 hash -->

+## Burn

+When a token is _burned_ it is sent to an irrecoverable address on the network.
+No one has access to this address, so the tokens sent there are figuratively destroyed.
+This idea of burning tokens is based on [Ethereum's EIP1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

 ## Block

 In a blockchain, a _block_ is the fundamental unit of record.
 Each block is cryptographically linked to one or more previous blocks.
 Blocks typically contain [messages](#message) relating changes to some state (for example, financial records) tracked by the blockchain.